Zinoex/tlos/README.md

 Vendors have to implement the open protocols as required and defined by governments, municipalities, and authorities, but as their incentives are to enforce a vendor lock-in, it is a no-brainer to exploit any loophole in a specification.

 To combat all forms of vendor lock-in, we employ the best of the internet: open collaboration as is known from many open-source communities.
-ANY stakeholder including authorities, vendors, universities, traffic engineers, and computer scientists, may suggest a change to the protocol free of charge.
+ANY stakeholder including authorities, vendors, universities, traffic engineers, and computer scientists may suggest a change to the protocol free of charge.
 Similarly, such a requested change should be open for scrutiny from all stakeholders before being accepted.

 To avoid a vendor lock-in, the following principles must be obeyed in the design of the protocol: